-Historically, skin lightening dates back very far - but this is not a blog post supporting the idea of whitening skin or changing the overall color of your skin.
+Historically, natural skin lightening dates back very far - but this is not a blog post supporting the idea of whitening skin or changing the overall color of your skin.
 Instead, this is about the option to lighten and correct sun spots, sun damage, and bringing our skin back to its natural color – not changing the color.

 We embrace all shades of beauty, from very dark to very light, and encourage everyone to feel the same way.
 Gone are the rules about what society should expect.